 What is the Writing Test?

-This test doesn't aim at identifying native speakers of a language (there are native speakers that have poor reading and writing skills).
-Instead, it aims at assessing your ability to use the writing language to communicate in real-life situations.
+This test doesn't aim at identifying native speakers of a language but aims to assess your ability to use the writing language to communicate in real-life situations.

 To whom are the tests available?